-We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate clinical trials of, and seek marketing approval for, our product candidates.
-In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing and distribution are not the responsibility of Celgene or other collaborators.
-Furthermore, we will incur additional costs associated with operating as a public company.
+We expect our expenses to increase in connection with our ongoing activities, particularly as we continue the research and development of, initiate and continue clinical trials of, and seek marketing approval for, our product candidates.
+In addition, if we obtain marketing approval for any of our product candidates, we expect to incur significant commercialization expenses related to product sales, marketing, manufacturing and distribution to the extent that such sales, marketing, manufacturing and distribution are not the responsibility of Celgene or other collaborators.
+Furthermore, we will continue to incur increased costs associated with operating as a public company.
 Accordingly, we will need to obtain substantial additional funding in connection with our continuing operations.
 If we are unable to raise capital when needed or on attractive terms, we would be forced to delay, reduce or eliminate our research and development programs or future commercialization efforts.

-We expect that our existing cash, cash equivalents and marketable securities, the proceeds from our IPO and concurrent private placement, anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene, will enable us to fund our operating expenses and capital expenditure requirements until at least the fourth quarter of 2016.
+We expect that our existing cash, cash equivalents and marketable securities, the \$94.7 million from our public offering initiated in April 2014, the \$20 million anticipated from Celgene as a result of its December 2013 exercise of its option to extend the discovery term of our agreement for an additional year, the \$4.5 million in anticipated refundable income taxes, anticipated interest income and anticipated expense reimbursements under our collaboration agreement with Celgene, will fund our operating expenses and capital expenditure requirements until at least mid-2017.
 Our future capital requirements will depend on many factors, including:

-- · the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - · the success of our collaboration with Celgene; - whether Celgene exercises either or both of its options to extend the discovery phase under our collaboration with Celgene (each of which would trigger an extension payment to us); - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - · our ability to establish and maintain additional collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other medicines and technologies.
+- the scope, progress, results and costs of drug discovery, preclinical development, laboratory testing and clinical trials for our product candidates; - the success of our collaboration with Celgene; - whether Celgene exercises its option to extend the discovery phase under our collaboration with Celgene (which would trigger an extension payment to us); - the costs, timing and outcome of regulatory review of our product candidates; - the costs of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending intellectual property-related claims; - our ability to establish and maintain additional collaborations on favorable terms, if at all; and - the extent to which we acquire or in-license other medicines and technologies.